 This is also a great way to build up an amazing stash of gifts to give as the need arises.

-Everyone loves a pretty pot plant for their homes.
+Everyone loves a pretty potted plant for their homes.
 But, frankly, sometimes they’re just ridiculously priced in the shops.

-Cut these costs by saving beautiful containers you receive into receptacles for soil and some greenery.
+Cut these costs by saving any beautiful containers you receive into soil receptacles.
 While you can buy a plant at the nursery, if you have your own garden or thriving indoor plants, you could even save more by propagating seedlings/cuttings for the purpose of gifting later on!

-Once you’ve potted your plant in the pretty container, tie an attractive ribbon around it and voila – a perfectly classy gift at minimal cost.
+Once you’ve potted your plant in the pretty container, just tie an attractive ribbon around it et voila: a perfectly classy gift at minimal cost.